meinkea/RottenCore/README.md

 ## What is this?
 ----
-> This is library is aimed to be an easy to use open source Basic Linear Algebra System (BLAS) library.
+> This is library is aimed to be an easy to use open source Linear Algebra System.